amusEcode1/Sentiment_Analysis_Product_Reviews/README.md

-## 🛒 Product Reviews Sentiment Analysis
+## 🛒 Product Review Sentiment Analysis

 ## Project Title
-Product Reviews Sentiment Analysis – AI-Powered Sentiment Classification
+Product Review – AI-Powered Sentiment Classification

 ## Description
 This project is a Machine Learning and NLP-powered web application that classifies product reviews as Positive or Negative.